 Educational and professional background

 Dr. Beck graduated from Brown University in 1942 and Yale Medical School in 1946.
-Originally trained as a psychoanalyst, his explorations into psychoanalytic concepts of depression while working as a psychiatrist at the University of Pennsylvania led to his development of CT, which has since been demonstrated to be effective for a wide variety of disorders.
-Today, he is University Professor Emeritus of Psychiatry at Penn, where he remains active in research.
+Originally trained as a psychoanalyst, his explorations into psychoanalytic concepts of depression while working as a psychiatrist at the University of Pennsylvania led to his development of CT, which has since been found to be effective in hundreds of clinical trials for many different disorders.

 Dr. Beck has developed a number of scales to measure psychopathology which are used broadly throughout the world.
 He has participated on review panels of the National Institutes of Mental Health, served on the editorial boards of many journals and lectured around the world.
 He has been a visiting scientist of the Medical Research Council at Oxford and a visiting professor at Harvard, Yale and Columbia.
 He is a visiting fellow of Wolfson College.
 He is also the honorary president of the Academy of Cognitive Therapy, a non-profit organization of more than 800 certified cognitive therapists and 100 general members worldwide.